GittinIt6/DU-HW10-Team-Profile-Generator/README.md

 Github Repository Address: <https://github.com/GittinIt6/DU-HW10-Team-Profile-Generator>

-See walkthrough video at <https://youtu.be/nK0yBoj2ngU>
+See walkthrough/demonstration video at <https://youtu.be/nK0yBoj2ngU>

+## Purpose

+This application is specific to anyone that wants to generate an html website showing the manager and members of their team.

 ## Instructions
 1. Ensure you have downloaded and installed node.js and have rebooted your system (if Windows)